xsSplater/Darktide_ENLocalizationFIX/ENLocalizationFIXTraits/README.md

 # My sincere thanks to comrad deluxghost for the opportunity to make this mod!

-# Some fixes, additions and readability improvements for TALENTS.
+#This Module highlights the numbers and keywords of WEAPON PERKS.
-## Version 1.3
+## Version 1.66